PROLEADK/Protocols-Arduino/README.md

 * 104 - temperature (press any key to exit after entering))");
 * 106 - contactless temperature testing (press any key to exit after entering - EXPERIMENTAL not implemented yet))");
 * 99 followed by a light pin (15,16,11,12,20,2,10,14) - outputs the PAR value and matches ambient PAR to chosen lighten pin

-*requires new menu items in chrome app
-**requires wizard with new protocols and macros to generate calibration values

 FINAL NOTE: Teensy 3.1 sometimes has Serial connection problems in Windows.
 If you are using windows and you cannot get the teensy to appear on list of serial devices in Arduino or you keep losing the connection, try unplugging the device, waiting at least 5 seconds, then power the device on with power button, plug the usb back in.
 Hopefully that works.
 Otherwise, you could try switching USB locations or sometimes the cables themselves are bad.